gustiRanda/SmartGate/README.md

 # SmartGate

-And android app for capstone project in Bangkit 2021 programs
+An android app for capstone project in Bangkit 2021 programs

 ## How the app works